-We submit that the dashboard tool is also a step forward in terms of open science and reproducible research in addition to being a major step forward in how stock assessments are presented and critiqued.
-Consider the following process.
-Through the Canadian Science Advisory Secretariat (CSAS), DFO Science provides peer-reviewed science advice to fisheries managers at regular meetings (Regional Assessment Process).
-These meetings are attended by a variety of stakeholders including harvesters, academics, and NGOs.
-All participants attending a CSAS meeting are encouraged to question, comment and constructively challenge the science presented and the goal is to provide the best possible science advice to the Minister, managers, stakeholders and the public.
+We believe that the dashboard tool is a step forward in terms of open science and reproducible research in addition to being a major step forward in how stock assessments are presented and critiqued.
 While the entire data-pipeline can be revealed to all by sharing code and data, it is unlikely that an individual has the time to fully review and recreate a particular analysis in its entirety when most participants are already overcommitted (Banks and others 2011).
-In the case of NCAM, considerable statistical experience and expertise is required simply to run the model (or perhaps to even tweak the model).
+In the case of NCAM, considerable statistical experience and expertise is required simply to run the model.
 However, the dashboard removes many of these difficulties.
-The html file contains all model inputs, outputs and diagnostics in an open and easy to use interactive document.
-The number of analyses can be expanded upon request and can be distributed prior to meetings and participants can assess the results and diagnostics at their leisure.
+The html file contains all model inputs, outputs and diagnostics in an open and easy to use interactive document, and can be distributed prior to meetings and participants can assess the results and diagnostics at their leisure.
 Specific experience with the tools used to generate the results are not required to constructively and critically review of the results presented in the dashboard.